Susan Rice: 2012 Benghazi attack

-United States National Security Advisor (2013–2017)
+United States national security advisor (2013–2017)

-Rice was picked to succeed Tom Donilon as National Security Advisor following Donilon's resignation on June 5, 2013.
-The position of National Security Advisor does not require Senate approval.
+Rice was picked to succeed Tom Donilon as national security advisor following Donilon's resignation on June 5, 2013.
+The position of national security advisor does not require Senate approval.
 Rice was sworn in on July 1, 2013.
 During her tenure, she supported major U.S. efforts on the Iran nuclear deal of 2015, Ebola epidemic, reopening to Cuba, fight against the Islamic State, and Paris Agreement on climate change.

 In releasing the 2015 National Security Strategy, Rice said that the United States was pursuing an "ambitious yet achievable agenda" overseas.
 She argued that U.S. leadership had been essential for success on issues including Ebola, Iran's nuclear program, and sanctioning Russia over Ukraine.
 The document formed a blueprint for foreign policy, defense, and national security for the last two years of Obama's second term.
 It had previously been updated in 2010.
 In a letter outlining the strategy, Obama said that the U.S. would "always defend our interests and uphold our commitments to allies and partners," adding, "But we have to make hard choices among many competing priorities and we must always resist the overreach that comes when we make decisions based upon fear."

 Middle East

 Rice criticized human rights violations in U.S.-aligned Egypt and condemned the August 2013 Rabaa massacre, in which Egyptian security forces killed over 1,000 people during mass anti-government protests.
 Her position at times contradicted that of Secretary of State John Kerry.
 In response, Rice led a review of U.S. assistance to Egypt, which resulted in the cancellation of planned joint military exercises and suspension of arms shipments.

 Rice was the lone dissenter in Obama's national security team on his decision to seek congressional authorization for military strikes against Syria's chemical weapons facilities, following the Assad regime's use of sarin gas against civilians in August 2013.
 She argued that the administration should move forward with strikes to punish Assad, correctly predicting Congress would not grant authorization.
 Rice and Kerry later worked to pursue a diplomatic solution with Russia instead.
 This effort led to United Nations Security Council Resolution 2118, which compelled Syria to destroy its declared chemical weapons stockpile and join the Chemical Weapons Convention.
 Under the agreement, 1,300 metric tons of chemical weapons were removed from Syria under international observation.
-However, the Assad regime either obtained or created gas for renewed chemical attacks in 2017.
+Nevertheless, the Assad regime either obtained or produced additional sarin gas for renewed chemical attacks in 2017.